 Dry July NZ TrustDonate to Dry July NZ Trust

 Sign up to Dry July NZ 2021 and raise funds for Dry July NZ Trust.

 Share this page to get friends to donate:

-* Prostate Cancer Foundation NZ - rollout of Prost-fit program for men affected by prostate cancer.
+• Prostate Cancer Foundation NZ - Implementation of Prost-FITT program in multiple locations across NZ for men affected by prostate cancer.

 See below stories of how these organisations will utilise the funds raised to help those affected by cancer.

-Dry July funds additional 3 humidifiers for radiation therapy patients
+Waikato Dry July funds - for our patients

 Dry July funds at Waikato Cancer Centre have benefited patients and their families.